seven1m/sooner.io/README.md

 A few things to note:

-* The first argument passed to your script (`process.argv[2]` above) is the unix socket that dnode can use to communicate with the parent process.
+* The second argument passed to your script (`process.argv[3]` above) is the unix socket that dnode can use to communicate with the parent process.
 This socket is automatically cleaned up once your script is finished executing.
 * Speaking of "finished", you will need to call `conn.end()` once you are finished working in order to close the dnode socket connection.

 #### API calls via stderr